TAYSIR logo

 ► Neural nets trained for regression, that is, a function assigning a real number to any finite sequence of symbols (e.g the density estimation of Language modelling RNN) Each track consists of roughly 15 trained models.

-The trained models are in pytorch but available also in a MLFlow format for compatibility with other frameworks.
+The trained models are in pytorch but available in a MLFlow format for compatibility with other frameworks.

 When